- ONE TAX BILL IS MAILED TO THE PROPERTY OWNER OF RECORD AS OF APRIL 1st EACH YEAR. This mailing usually goes out in August.

-- Due dates are by 4 p.m. on the 15th of September, November, February and May, and there is no grace period.
+- Due dates are by 4 p.m. on the installment dates printed on the tax bills for September, November, February and May, and there is no grace period.

-- Federal post marks of the due date are accepted as on time.
+- Legible federal post marks of the due date are accepted as on time.

 - Interest on late installments is 1% per month.

 - Notices for late installments are sent monthly.